MuhammadTanveerAbbas/Aetherium-AI/README.md

-# Aetherium AI: AI Powered Content Creation Toolkit 🚀
+# Aetherium AI: The AI Powered Content Creation Toolkit 🚀

 **Aetherium AI** is a powerful, all in one Next.js application designed to supercharge your content creation process.
 Leverage a suite of cutting edge AI tools to effortlessly generate high quality articles, optimize content for SEO, create engaging video scripts, and much more.